 - Stavrou EP, Buckley N, Olivier J, Pearson SA.
 Discontinuation of statin therapy in older people: does a cancer diagnosis make a difference?
 An observational cohort study using data linkage.
 BMJ Open 2012;2:e000880.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Clinical Topic Collection: Dyslipidemia, Geriatric Cardiology, Prevention, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Hypertension, Smoking, Sleep Apnea
+Clinical Topics: Cardio-Oncology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Geriatric Cardiology, Prevention, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Hypertension, Smoking, Sleep Apnea

 Keywords: Dyslipidemias, Secondary Prevention, Adipose Tissue, Aged, American Heart Association, Atherosclerosis, Azoles, Blood Pressure, Cardiovascular Diseases, Cholesterol, Chronic Disease, Cognition, Comorbidity, Coronary Disease, Cost of Illness, Creatine Kinase, Cyclosporine, Cytochrome P-450 CYP3A, Dementia, Diabetes Mellitus, Drug Interactions, Fatty Acids, Monounsaturated, Fibric Acids, Fluorobenzenes, Frail Elderly, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Hypertension, Indoles, Inflammation, Life Expectancy, Lipoproteins, HDL, Lipoproteins, LDL, Lisinopril, Liver, Liver Function Tests, Macrolides, Malnutrition, Memory Disorders, Myalgia, Myocardial Infarction, Neoplasms, Polypharmacy, Pravastatin, Primary Prevention, Prospective Studies, Pyrimidines, Retrospective Studies, Risk, Risk Factors, Serum Albumin, Simvastatin, Smoking, Stroke, Sulfonamides, Vascular Diseases